California Mortgage Expert Reveals Why Owning Your Dream Vacation Home May be Closer than You Think

-Bakersfield, California based Mortgage Broker Adolph Gonzales reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
+Santa Cruz, California based Mortgage Broker Jim Leonard reveals mortgage secrets at a new web site that is full of free reports, a home buying guide and free mortgage calculators.
 The site is designed to give the self-employed and other California residents all the facts so they can make an educated decision when obtaining a mortgage.

-Bakersfield, CA -- (ReleaseWire) -- 12/10/2008 -- Second homes aren't just for the rich and famous anymore.
+Santa Cruz, CA -- (ReleaseWire) -- 10/26/2010 -- Second homes aren't just for the rich and famous anymore.
 More and more middle-class California residents are finding that buying their dream vacation homes is easier than they thought.

-"This is one of the best times in the last five years to go ahead and invest in a second home," says Adolph Gonzales, a Bakersfield, California based mortgage consultant.
+"This is one of the best times in the last five years to go ahead and invest in a second home," says Jim Leonard, a Santa Cruz, California based mortgage consultant.
 "They're becoming much more attainable now, thanks to low interest rates and a variety of other factors than benefit buyers."

-In fact, Adolph Gonzales is seeing this trend first hand in his own business and now works with investors who are looking to earn rental income, as well as those who simply want a gathering place for family vacations or weekend getaways, practically every day.
+In fact, Jim Leonard is seeing this trend first hand in his own business and now works with investors who are looking to earn rental income, as well as those who simply want a gathering place for family vacations or weekend getaways, practically every day.

 If you've been thinking about investing in a second home, here are some things to remember: